cronosmain/env/README.md

 // import { env } from '@cronosmain/env'

 // If it is defined, the value will be returned
-// Otherwise the application will exit with
-// status code 1 and a message in stderr (console.error) app.listen(env('TCP_PORT'), () => console.log('Listening...'))
+// Otherwise Error-like object will be thrown app.listen(env('TCP_PORT'), () => console.log('Listening...'))

 // You can pass the fallback as a second argument